Maritime Law Principles

 Freedom on the High Seas

-Additionally, the principle of freedom is foundational in maritime law.
+the principle of freedom is foundational in maritime law.
 It represents an age-old concept advocating for unimpeded navigation and access to the world’s oceans.
-This principle has been crucial for international trade, allowing ships to travel without unwarranted restrictions.
-It underscores the sea as a global common, free for exploration, fishing, and the laying of submarine cables.
+This principle has been important for international trade, allowing ships to travel without unwarranted restrictions.
+It shows the sea as a global common, free for exploration, fishing, and the laying of submarine cables.

 Sovereignty: A Coastal Affair